venkatvghub/k8s-namespace-cloner/README.md

 ## Features
 - Clones a source namespace with the above annotation
 - For safety in public cloud environments, only clones services of type ClusterIP, ExternalName and NodePort.
 Does not clone Loadbalancer service types - as this will create external DNS names if allowed
+- Support for Enabling kube-green for adding custom annotations to sleep and wake up resources.
+Ref: https://kube-green.dev/docs/getting-started/

 ## Installation